ncschroeder/Number-Theory-Playground/README.md

 2. Find the powers of 2 that sum to the 1<sup>st</sup> input number and the corresponding multiples of the 2<sup>nd</sup> input number.
 Display these in another table.

-This process will be done faster than you can say "ancient Egyptian multiplication". :slightly_smiling_face:
+This process will be done faster than you can say "ancient Egyptian multiplication." :slightly_smiling_face:

 #### Input Constraints